Heatworks/hls-devices-analog-8/README.md

 ### Node-Red

+Begin by running node red, this generates the flow and settings files.

 Edit `~/.node-red/settings.js` and change the `flowFile` option to `flows_default.json`.

-Begin by running node red, this generates the flow files.
-Copy the new flows from this file.

 ### Add Code for Maxim MAX1270